Re-Volt/re-volt-addon/README.md

 * **Import and Export PRM**:
 Mesh, UV, vertex colors, texture, face properties and lods (level of detail)

+* **Import Cars from parameters.txt**:
+Import the car model and wheels from parameters.txt files.

 * **Mesh Editing Tools**:
 Edit face properties and vertex colors.